sooyoung/interviews/exercise2.md

 Now we will implement row-level security (RLS) and role-based access control (RBAC).
 The goal is to define several types of roles for different user groups.

+ROLES

+- superadmin_role
+- admin_role
-- Super Admin
+- regular_role
+- Note: anonymous users cannot access any tables (select, insert, update, delete are all forbidden)

+POLICIES

-- Admin
+- TBD
-- Regular
+-